pmuens/awesome-serverless/README.md

 - [Game of Lambdas](http://rea.tech/game-of-lambdas/) - Lessons learned building a serverless recommendation engine.
 - [5 things you need to know about serverless](https://techbeacon.com/aws-lambda-serverless-apps-5-things-you-need-know-about-serverless-computing) - Post about five important things one needs to know about serverless computing.
 - [How to deploy multiple micro-services under one API](https://serverless.com/blog/api-gateway-multiple-services/) - Post on how to deploy multiple micro-services under one API domain with the Serverless Framework.
+- [Serverless monitoring - the good, the bad and the ugly](https://serverless.com/blog/serverless-monitoring-the-good-the-bad-and-the-ugly/) - How to setup and operate a monitoring and logging system for serverless applications.

 ## Screencasts